Argyn History, Family Crest & Coats of Arms

 Early History of the Argyn family

-Another 125 words (9 lines of text) covering the years 1507, 1625 and 1649 are included under the topic Early Argyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Argyn research.
+Another 63 words (4 lines of text) covering the years 1507, 1625, 1649 and 1568 are included under the topic Early Argyn History in all our PDF Extended History products and printed products wherever possible.

 Argyn Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Argyn are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Argyn include Argent, Argentine, Argenton, Argente and others.